The Right Social Networks for Your SchoolMay 28, 2019

 - It can be used easily on mobile or desktop.

-- Twitter is also more common amongst Gen Xers and Baby Boomers, who are more likely to belong to a school’s target audience, rather than the typical Gen Y and Z domination of platforms like Instagram.
+- Twitter is also more common amongst Gen Xers and Baby Boomers, who are likely to represent a segment of your school’s target audience, rather than the typical Gen Y and Z domination of platforms like Instagram.

 - Twitter’s character limits (now 280 words per Tweet) prevent detailed information from being shared.